lobs-core Β· Standalone Agent Runtime

 Real systems break in real ways.
 Every incident below happened in production.
 None were fun.
 All were instructive.

-πŸ† Wins & Milestones
+WM Wins & Milestones

 Multi-Agent Parallelism

-Multiple specialized agents working simultaneously on different tasks β€” Programmer coding, Researcher investigating, Writer documenting β€” all at once.
+Multiple specialized agents work on different tasks at the same time.
+Programmer codes, Researcher investigates, Writer documents.
 The ceiling on what one person can accomplish expanded dramatically.

 Agent Reflection & Learning